IsabelaBianchi/suicides/README.md

-# suicides
+# Computational Visualization;
-Suicides around the world
+Work for the discipline of Computational Visualization about Suicides around the world

 Work for the discipline of Computational Visualization;
 PPGCA UPF;